martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 Control Flow.md

 - BRp - branch if positive
 - BRnzp - branch if any conditions are true (if use just BR without flags, also interpreted as unconditional)
 - *Specified using a label*
+- Distance of Branch target is limited by range of offset, which is 9 bits

 ### absdiff.asm
 - *It's best to think of branch instruction as a way to branch AROUND code*